Ergodic theory for Riemann surface laminations: a survey: Regularity of the leafwise Poincar e metric

 \begin{theorem} {\rm (Dinh-Nguyen-Sibony \cite{DinhNguyenSibony14a}). } Let $(X,\Lc)$ be a transversally smooth compact lamination by hyperbolic Riemann surfaces.
 Then the Poincar\'e metric on the leaves is H\"older continuous, that is, the function $\eta$ defined in \eqref{e:eta} is H\"older continuous on $X$.
 Moreover, the exponent of H\"{o}lder continuity can be estimated in geometric terms. \end{theorem}

 The main tool of the proof of Theorem \ref{T:Poincare} is to use Beltrami's equation in order to compare universal covering maps of any leaf $L_y$ near a given leaf $L_x$.
-More precisely, for $R>0$ let $\D_R$ be the disc of center $0$ with radius $R$ with respect to the Poincar\'e metric on $\D$ (see Main Notations in \ref{S:introduction}.
+More precisely, for $R>0$ let $\D_R$ be the disc of center $0$ with radius $R$ with respect to the Poincar\'e metric on $\D$ (see Main Notations in Section \ref{S:introduction}).
 We first construct a non-holomorphic parametrization $\psi$ from $\D_R$ to $L_y$ which is close to a universal covering map $\phi_x:\D\to L_x$ for all $R$ large enough.
 Next, precise geometric estimates on $\psi$ allow us to modify it, using Beltrami's equation.
 We then obtain a holomorphic map that we can explicitly compare with a universal covering map $\phi_y:\D\to L_y$.

 Next, we investigate the regularity of the leafwise Poincar\'e metric $g_P$ of a compact singular holomorphic foliation.
-Here we will meet an important difficulty for our study: a leaf of the foliation may visit singular flow boxes without any obvious rule.
+Here an important difficulty emerges: a leaf of the foliation may visit singular flow boxes without any obvious rule.
 We are interested in the following class of laminations.

 \begin{definition} {\rm (Dinh-Nguyen-Sibony \cite{DinhNguyenSibony14b}). } \rm A hyperbolic Riemann surface lamination with singularities $(X,\Lc,E)$ with $X$ compact is said to be {\it Brody hyperbolic} if there is a constant $c_0>0$ such that